io-kats/JSON-Parser/README.md

 ```

 and strtod can be replaced
-with your own implementation by defining the macro JSON_STRTOF(dest, begin, end),
+with your own implementation by defining the macro JSON_STRTOD(dest, begin, end),
 for example if you want to use charconv's "from_chars":

 ```